Automation

 Warning

 You run your commands on your own risk.
 Please be carefull!
 Only one command can be provided!
+The securestring increases the level of security.
+See examples above with securestring within the payload.

 If your script or executable runs fine, you have to check by your own.
 In the logs (set to loglevel info), you will find the output of the execution itself, not the output the script.